Mountain-Hydrology-Research-Group/snow-hydrology/modules/module2.md

 Apply this equation to the short time series of snow density.
 Plot the observed density and the predicted density time series.

+### Problem 2: Course Project Selection

+Initial Project proposal (Due January 23) - Please write a few sentences stating the research question you would like to explore.
+If you would like to work with a partner, include the name of your partner, or specify you will be doing the project alone.
+Describe the concept you want to explore and the measurements (dataset) you want to use. **If you have questions about the project, now is the time to talk to the instructor.**

 ## Additional resources
 Kelly Elder put together a good set of training videos for the NASA SnowEx Campaigns.
 You can view these via the links below.
 * [An Introduction to NASA SnowEx Snow Pit Sampling Methods](https://www.youtube.com/embed/PCteYh66dEQ)